easherma/raise-green/site/content/board/_index.md

       private equity firms and their portfolio companies as an investment banker at UBS from 2012 to 2018 and at RBS from 2005 to 2012.
-She is a consultant to social enterprises and a member partner at Silicon Valley Social Venture Fund where she focuses on impact investing and grantmaking,
+She is a consultant to social enterprises and a member partner at Silicon Valley Social Venture Fund where she focuses on impact investing and grantmaking.
 ---